HMS Dreadnought (1906): Career

-From 1907–1911, Dreadnought served as flagship of the Royal Navy's Home Fleet.
+From 1907 to 1911, Dreadnought served as flagship of the Royal Navy's Home Fleet.
 In 1910, she attracted the attention of notorious hoaxer Horace de Vere Cole, who persuaded the Royal Navy to arrange for a party of Abyssinian royals to be given a tour of a ship.
 In reality, the "Abyssinian royals" were some of Cole's friends in blackface and disguise, including a young Virginia Woolf and her Bloomsbury Group friends; it became known as the Dreadnought hoax.
 Cole had picked Dreadnought because she was at that time the most prominent and visible symbol of Britain's naval might.

 She was replaced as flagship of the Home Fleet by Neptune in March 1911 and was assigned to the 1st Division of the Home Fleet.
 She participated in King George V's Coronation Fleet Review in June 1911.
 Dreadnought became flagship of the 4th Battle Squadron in December 1912 after her transfer from the 1st Battle Squadron, as the 1st Division had been renamed earlier in the year.
 Between September and December 1913 she was training in the Mediterranean Sea.